crowdfavorite-mirrors/wp-enable-media-replace/readme.txt

 == Changelog ==

+= 2.9.5 =
+* Bug fix for the short code displaying the modification date of a file
+* Updated all database queries in preparation for WP 3.9

 = 2.9.4 =
 * Bug fix for timezone changes in WordPress
 * Minor UI change to inform the user about what actually happens when replacing an image and using a new file name